Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Employers are responsible for paying employees properly for all hours worked.

-Employees and Employers are sometimes unsure what can be deducted or held by the employer from those wages.
-The general rule is that employers can only deduct money that is required by a law, or money that the employee agrees to pay for something that is a direct benefit to them.
+Employees and employers are sometimes unsure what can be deducted or held by the employer from those wages.
+The general rule is employers can only deduct money required by a law, or money the employee agrees to pay for something that is a direct benefit to them.

 Paying Wages and Keeping Records

 Employers and employees need to keep accurate records of the hours worked and the amount paid for those hours.
 Employers must pay employees for all hours they work and explain how the pay was calculated.
-The Employment Standards Branch requires employers to keep some pay records for three years.
+Employment Standards requires employers to keep pay records for three years.

 Residential Caregivers